-The Human Factors research team at CIRP investigates the factors and development of tools that facilitate the human interaction with systems in a safe and efficient way.
-Students participating in human factors training at CIRP will assist in conducting research to improve the safety of teen drivers and child occupants in motor vehicles.
+CIRP's human factors researchers investigate the factors and development of tools that facilitate human interaction with systems in a safe and efficient way.
+Students participating in human factors training at CIRP will assist in conducting research to improve the safety of teen drivers and child occupants in motor vehicles, including autonomous vehicles.

 Student Responsibilities for Human Factors Training: